 An exclusive interview with Musiqtone

-Alan Ho: Thanks for taking time for this interview.
-So, tell our readers a little bit about yourself.
+Alan Ho: For our readers, tell us a little bit about yourself.

 AH: Was music something you've always wanted to do and what was your first memory performing?